-Join us at 1pm on Friday 18th June for a live panel discussion on Music Education Futures in the Highlands and Islands of Scotland.
-The panel will be discussing the future for music education in the Highlands and Islands of Scotland, and how the community, secondary school and third sector creative learning has changed during the pandemic, and what the future might hold for music learners and teachers across the Highlands and Islands.
+This is a video archive of a live panel discussion on Music Education Futures in the Highlands and Islands of Scotland that took place at 1pm on Friday 18th June 2021.
+The panel were discussing the future for music education in the Highlands and Islands of Scotland, and how the community, secondary school and third sector creative learning changed during the pandemic, and what the future might hold for music learners and teachers across the Highlands and Islands.

 Fiona Dalgetty (Chief Executive Fèis Rois)